santushtisharma10/santushtisharma10/README.md

 # Hi there 👋😊 I am Santushti Sharma ✨✨
 <p align ="center">
-I am a developer 💻 and and an open source lover💖.
-I am a sophomore 🤓📚 pursuing Bachelors in Technology 🎓 at Maharaja Agrasen Institute of Technology [MAIT] 🏫.
-I am currently into web development and DS Algo.
+  Developer 💻 and and an open source lover💖.
+Sophomore 🤓📚 pursuing Bachelors in Technology 🎓 at Maharaja Agrasen Institute of Technology [MAIT] 🏫.
+Currently into web development and DS Algo.
-I am a coder, a passionate learner 😎😎.
+Coder, a passionate learner 😎😎.
 I have great enthusiasm towards learning and exploring new technology 📱💻.
-I am a ML & AI enthusiast.
 </p>
 <br>
 - 🔭 I’m currently working on web development projects<br>